MCServerScout/Discord-Bot/README.md

 This command will find a server based on the filter and value you give it.
 You can use multiple filters at once, and the bot will find a server that matches all of them.

+### Stats

+`/stats`

+This command gives stats about the database

+### Streamers

+`/streamers`

+This command will show you a list of all the streamers that are currently streaming on a server in the database.

 ### Help